THOMAS AND PETER SMITH

 WILLIAM CRAIGHEAD SMITH

-He served in the Langalibele Rebellion (1873) and in the Anglo-Zulu War (1879) as a member of the Buffalo Border Guard and in the Natal Carbineers in the 2nd Anglo-Boer War (1899 – 1902).
+William Craighead Smith served in the Langalibele Rebellion (1873) and in the Anglo-Zulu War (1879) as a member of the Buffalo Border Guard.
+He received a medal and clasp for this service.
+He also served with the Natal Carbineers in the 2nd Anglo-Boer War (1899 – 1902), once again receiving a medal and one clasp.
 His son, Craighead, died in the Siege of Ladysmith.

 In 1883 he was made a Justice of the Peace, was also President of the Dundee Agricultural Society and of the Rifle Association.
 He died on 11 February 1907 at the age of 55 years.